Si-Sa-Pi/Sew-A/docs/README.md

 There's 3 folders in this repo:
-1. "Logo" filled with logos used in html
-2. "docs" filled with html files
+1. "docs" filled with html files
-3. "foto mobil" filled with image sources used in html
+3. "images" filled with image sources used in html

 The Flow: